 • Applied Suicide Intervention Skills Training (ASIST)

-• Licensed to provide a high conflict divorce program called New Ways for Families®.
+• Previously licensed to provide a high conflict divorce program called New Ways for Families®.

 • Medical Social Worker, in a crisis intervention/crisis counselling role, in various areas of the hospital, including: Intensive Care Unit, Emergency Department, Medicine wards, Vascular/Thoracic/General Surgery wards, Acute Care Pediatrics, Pediatric Intensive Care, Pediatric Palliative Care, Pediatric Cardiology, and outpatient Geriatric Assessment.